MemeGlobal/compliance/README.md

 ## Overview

 This repository serves as a centralized knowledge base for compliance requirements, evidence, and documentation related to the Trinity Audio Platform.
-It includes detailed requirements mapping, accessibility compliance, security documentation, and vendor questionnaire responses.
+The core knowledge base (`compliance_knowledge_base.md`) contains normalized compliance statements extracted from source questionnaires (`compliance.yml` and `FORTUNE_questionnaire_QA.md`).
+All statements are tagged using a controlled taxonomy (`controlled_tag_taxonomy.md`) to ensure consistency and enable reliable retrieval.

 ## Repository Structure

 ### Core Files

+- **`compliance_knowledge_base.md`** - **Primary knowledge base** containing the current list of compliance statements.
+Each statement includes:
+  - Statement ID and description
+  - Controlled tags for categorization
+  - Implementation status
+  - Source reference
+  - Additional notes

+- **`controlled_tag_taxonomy.md`** - **Helper file** defining the controlled vocabulary of tags used for categorizing compliance statements.
+This taxonomy ensures consistent tagging across all statements and must be referenced when creating new statements.

+### Questionnaire Files

-- **`compliance.yml`** - Structured YAML file containing all compliance requirements with:
+- **`compliance.yml`** - Questionnaire containing compliance requirements with:
   - Requirement IDs and themes
   - Priority scores and MVP status
   - Fit/Gap analysis
   - Compliance evidence
   - Cost information
   - Notes and implementation details

-- **`compliance_knowledge_base.md`** - Confluence-ready table rows extracted from `compliance.yml` and Publisher Questionnaire, organized with controlled tags for easy import into knowledge base systems.

 - **`FORTUNE_questionnaire_QA.md`** - Q&A responses to the FORTUNE Vendor/Supplier Information Security Due Diligence Questionnaire, covering:
   - Business and server locations